code-dot-org/code-dot-org/apps/docs/refactor.md

 for which we need to establish well defined patterns.

 1. **feature library** - This is a library that provide some meaty feature of a page.
-It is characterized by the following attributes:
+It is characterized by having any one of the following attributes:

    - maintains UI represented in the DOM (i.e. calls to ReactDOM.render(), or use of jQuery to manipulate the DOM)
    - interacts with a remote, stateful service (i.e. ajax calls that generate writes to a database)
-   - uses or provides shared application state
+   - uses or provides shared application state (e.g. Redux)

    Some examples of "feature libraries" in our code base today would be the code found in `src/applab`, `src/netsim`, and `src/flappy`.
 Note however that